shashuat/shashuat.github.io/README.md

 *Natural Language Processing, Computer Vision*  [GitHub Repository](https://github.com/shashuat/)

 - Developed a Multimodal Transformer for Medical VQA, integrating the BERT Language Model and Vision Transformer for image feature extraction.
-- The architecture enhances medical image and text semantic representations through Masked Language Modeling with image features as a pretext task.

 - Fine-tuned on the VQA-Med dataset, the model optimizes attention mechanisms for precise image region analysis, achieving state-of-the-art results with 83.1% modality accuracy.

-### Voxtalum: AI Voice Assistant(https://github.com/shashuat/Voxtalum)
+### Voxtalum: AI Voice Assistant
 *Langchain, DeepLake, Streamlit, Natural Language Processing*  [GitHub Repository](https://github.com/shashuat/Voxtalum)

 - Developed a dual-input approach for the AI voice assistant using Whisper and Langchain, enabling efficient knowledge retrieval and natural user interactions.
 - Created a vector database using DeepLake for integrating the scraped knowledge base with BeautifulSoup4.
-- Implemented a Streamlit app for easy user interactions.
+Implemented a Streamlit app for easy user interactions.

 ## Work Experience